The time period for this story is the early 1970s. The location is England.

 “Why?
 What do you mean?”

-“Those two there, will be ahead of us,” she flicks her head in reference to the good Samaritans who have driven off.
+“Those two there, will be ahead of us.”
+She flicks her head in reference to the good Samaritans who have driven off.
 “And the police could be there by now.”
 She grabs his whisky bottle and throws it to the ground.
-“One whiff of your breath” she scolds him.
+“One whiff of your breath,” she scolds him.
 “I think, I better drive.”
 He remains silent.
 “I can drive, you know.
 Or do you want to see my licence?” she says, sarcastically.

 Sarah walks, over the grass, to the car.
-He stands there, for a bit, contemplating, and then decides it will be best to go along with her.
+He stands there, for a moment, contemplating, and then decides it will be best to go along with her.
 He walks over to the car and gets into the passenger-seat.
 She revs up the engine, and drives off.